qiot-project/qiot-manufacturing-factory-installer/README.md

 ## Step 5:

-- Install helm template sno-after-install.
+- Install helm template sno-srv-install.
 It contains the helm chart for the workload piece.

 This template will contain the components required to deploy facility-manager-service, product-line-service and production-validator-service.